andrewclarkjohnson/cs290/bio.md

 Programming Background
 I first started mucking around with programming in high school back in the 80s.
 That was with Basic and Fortran.
+In the early/mid 2000s, I started playing around with HTML/CSS/PHP/MySQL to make some fun, dynamic pages full of security holes.
+Now that I'm in this CS program, I've learned C and C++.